brow1230/pizzaTrackerBackend/readme.md

 A17:
     Did more router stuff, made the startup file... added some debug statements, test on postman and it's sorta working so far for auth...

+fjkdl

+    Password changing sortof works, just saves an unhashed password and dosen't let you log in ever again.
+Must fix...